-I remember having the privilege to present the late Dick Clark with a Lifetime Achievement Award on behalf of the American Disc Jockey Association which was found by the late Bruce Keslar.
-Yes the award was not an Emmy, or American Music Award, (which Dick Clark produced) but he was truly honored to be recognized by his peers in which he laid the foundation for many of us to enjoy the benefits of being Professional DJ/Entertainers.
+I remember having the privilege to present the late Dick Clark with a Lifetime Achievement Award on behalf of the American Disc Jockey Association which was founded by the late Bruce Keslar.
+Yes, the award was not an Emmy, or American Music Award, (which Dick Clark produced) but he was truly honored to be recognized by his peers in which he laid the foundation for many of us to enjoy the benefits of being Professional DJ/Entertainers.

 We are truly blessed to have jobs in an industry we always wanted to be in.
 We should never let any politics, or personal feelings or petty jealousies get in the way of being at the top of our game and eventually being recognized for the great accomplishments we have achieved.